NeuralEnsemble/elephant/doc/style_guide.rst

         'see [1]_' - it will become an interactive link on the readthedocs website.
         The underscore after the closing bracket is mandatory for the link to work.

-        To refer to a note, simply type 'see Notes [1]'
+        To refer to a note in the "Notes" section, simply write 'see Notes [1]'

         Variable, module, function, and class names should be written between single back-ticks (`kernels.AlphaKernel`), NOT *bold*.

         For common modules such as Numpy and Quantities, use the notation according to the import statement.
+For example:
-For example: this function uses `np.diff`, not `numpy.diff`.
+        "this function uses `np.diff`", not "`numpy.diff`".

         Prefixes for common packages in Elephant are the following:

         1. Neo objects = neo (e.g. `neo.SpikeTrain`)
         2. Numpy = np (e.g. `np.ndarray`)
         3. Quantities = pq (e.g. `pq.Quantity`)

         For other objects, list the full path to the object (e.g., for the BinnedSpikeTrain, this would be `elephant.conversion.BinnedSpikeTrain`)

         For None and NaNs, do not use backticks.
 NaN is referred as np.NaN (i.e., with the Numpy prefix "np").